adrikachowdhury/Irony-Detection-Twitter/README.md

 ```bash
 streamlit run irony-detection-streamlit.py
 ```

-After the link opens in your browser, enter any text in the input box and click Check Irony, and you should be able to see the predicted label.
+4️⃣ Open the local URL in your browser to interact with the app.
+Enter any text in the input box, then click Check Irony, and you should see the predicted label.

-N.B.- To check out the evaluation scores or modify the optimal settings before deployment, you may run the notebook `colab-version.ipynb`.
+5️⃣ Optional- To check out the evaluation scores or modify the optimal settings before deployment, you may run the notebook `colab-version.ipynb`.

 ## 🔑Notes
 - The trained model (irony_model.pkl) is already included, so no training is required.